GAP 200.040, Plant & Equipment Definitions, General Principles and Controls

 VII.
 Interdepartmental Transfers (Intra-Company)

 One department may wish to transfer a capital item to another department, either with or without revenue realized from the transaction.
 The Duke Surplus Program coordinates these types of transactions with the departments and Plant Accounting, using G/L account 750900 - Transfers of Funds Between Departments for the Purchase of Capital Equipment.
 The G/L account is used on both sides of the transaction.
-No changes are made to the first cost, accumulated depreciation or the original source of funds; therefore, at year-end all current year depreciation is attributed to the cost object to which the asset has been transferred.
+No changes are made to the initial cost, accumulated depreciation or the original source of funds.
+As a result of the transfer, the initial cost and accumulated depreciation will move to the new unit as of the transfer date.

 VIII.
 Intercompany Transfers